Decentralized Reliability Estimation for Low Latency Mixnets: Reliability Estimation Protocols

-Given a link $(i,j)$ in the mixnet, we denote by ${s}_{(i,j)}^*$ the amount of measurement packets \textit{successfully transmitted} in the link, and compute it by counting the measurement packets whose (per-hop) tags appear in the Bloom filters of both $i$ and $j$.
-On the other hand, the quantity ${d}_{(i,j)}^*$ denotes the number of measurement packets \textit{dropped} in the link, computed by counting the measurement packets whose tags appear in the tag-commitment of $i$ but not in the one of $j$.
-For every intermediary node $j$ it holds that packets received from all predecessors $i$ are either successfully transmitted to their next destination $k$, or dropped before reaching $k$:
+Given a link $e=(i,j)$, we denote by ${s}_{(i,j)}^*$ the amount of measurement packets \textit{successfully transmitted} in the link (number of measurement packets whose (per-hop) tags appear in the tag-commitments of \textit{both} $i$ and $j$), and by ${d}_{(i,j)}^*$ the number of measurement packets \textit{dropped} in the link, i.e., those whose tags appear in the tag-commitment of $i$ but not the one of $j$.
+Similarly to Eq.\ref{eq:sumpackets}, for any node $j$, all the measurement packets received from its predecessors $i$ are either successfully transmitted to their next destination $k$, or dropped before reaching $k$:

-In the case of gateways, measurement packets revealed by $g$ that do not appear in the tag-commitment of the corresponding first layer node $i$ are considered as part of ${d}^*_{(g,i)}$.
-Similarly, measurement packets addressed to $g$ from last layer node $k$ that are reported by $k$ but do not appear in $g$'s tag-commitment, are considered part of ${d}^*_{(k,g)}$.

-Packets reported as dropped due to failed integrity checks (as indicated by the flag stored with the tag) are entirely removed from the measurement sample set.
-Similarly, packets with `holes' in their reported paths, i.e., included in node $j$'s tag-commitment but missing from its predecessor, are also entirely discarded as measurements.
+Measurement packets revealed by a gateway $g$ and addressed to first-layer node $i$ that do not appear in $i$'s tag-commitment are considered as part of ${d}^*_{(g,i)}$.
+Similarly, ${d}^*_{(k,g)}$ accounts for measurement packets addressed to $g$ from last layer node $k$ that are reported by $k$ but do not appear in $g$'s tag-commitment.
+Packets reported as dropped due to failed integrity checks (as indicated by the binary flag stored with each tag) are excluded from the measurement sample.
+Likewise, packets whose paths exhibit `holes' --- i.e., those included in a node $j$’s tag-commitment but missing from a predecessor’s --- are also discarded as measurements.

-Taking into account that mixnet intermediaries cannot distinguish measurement from regular packets while routing, measurement packets are transmitted and dropped by nodes at the same rate as any other packet.
-We use this to produce an \textit{estimated reliability} $\hat{\rho}_e$ for link $e$, given by the transmitted and dropped samples ${s}_e^*$ and ${d}_e^*$:
+Since mix nodes cannot distinguish measurement packets from regular ones, measurement traffic experiences the same drop behavior as user traffic.
+We use this to produce a \textit{reliability score} $\hat{\rho}_e$ per link $e$, given by the transmitted and dropped samples ${s}_e^*$ and ${d}_e^*$, defined as:

 The accuracy of $\hat{\rho}_e$ as an estimator of ${\rho}_e$ depends on the available number of measurement samples ${s}_e^* + {d}_e^*$, which determine the maximum sampling error $\epsilon_e$ with a given a confidence level, such that: